 This plan set takes you through a gallery of pictures to complete the build.
 It also includes a small run area.
 At only 10 square feet, it can house 1-6 chickens.
 It is of average cost and difficulty to build.
-It provides a number of examples of how the coop can be finished on the exterior.
+It provides several examples of how the coop can be finished on the exterior.

 This beautiful coop is a little labor of love and would make an ideal plan for someone who wants to create something extra special.
-It’s raised 32 inches off the ground to deter predators and is very functional in that all the cleaning, access, and getting eggs can be done without going inside.
+It’s raised 32 inches off the ground to deter predators and is very functional in that you can do all the cleaning, access, and getting eggs without going inside.

 This monster of a coop has three rooms – two large rooms at either end and one small room as you first walk in.
-In the 160 square feet of floor space, you could house in excess of 25 chickens, so it’d make a perfect coop for a large flock.
+In the 160 square feet of floor space, you could house over 25 chickens, so it’d make a perfect coop for a large flock.

 The coop was constructed similarly to a modular home.
 It was all constructed separately and then assembled in place.
-Monks Coop is only 15 square feet, so it can house only 6 or less chickens, but it’s quite easy and cheap to build.
+Monks Coop is only 15 square feet, so that it can house only 6 or fewer chickens, but it’s quite easy and cheap to build.

 This 10 × 8-foot coop has a gable roof that can house between 13 and 24 chickens.
-The plans include detailed drawings of the dimensions of each side, and then step-by-step photos of the entire build.
+The plans include detailed drawings of each side’s dimensions and then step-by-step photos of the entire build.
 Considering the size, it’s one of the easier large coop plans to build.